mrcepid-rap/mrcepid-runassociationtesting/Readme.md

         --covarFile=phenotypes_covariates.formatted.txt /                        # BOLT requires you to provide this twice...
         --covarCol=batch /                                                       # batch is field 22000, we provide here as a categorical variable (covarCol)
         --covarCol=sex /                                                         # sex as a categorical variable
+        --covarCol=wes_batch /                                                   # Batch a given individual's WES is derived from (50k / 200k / 450k)
         --qCovarCol=age /                                                        # age as a continuous variable
         --qCovarCol=PC{1:10} /                                                   # First 10 principal components as a continuous variable
         --covarMaxLevels=110 /                                                   # Since there are 110 batches of arrays (batch), we have to tell BOLT to allow for more categorical bins